ciaramccarthy1/SE-stratified-transmission-models/README.md

 # Further work
 Under development:
-* Risk group definition through age and/or SES to refine specification of the vaccination programmes.
+* Risk-group definition through age and/or SES to refine the specification of vaccination programmes.
-* Other refinements of vaccination implementation sepecific to each infcetion.
+* Other refinements of vaccination implementation sepecific to each infection.
+* For influenza, a single infectious state is usually used in the model
+* it's under debate whether to separate sub-clinical infections, but if so lit parameter estimates may not be reliable.

+Inclusion of hospitalisations:
+* A further H compartment can be added to fit secondary care data (if available) or estimate severe outcomes (if required);
+* robust estimates of clinical parameters exists for COVID-19, but some may not be available for influenza and SRV.

+Fitting primary care disgnostic data or secondary care data, depending of availability:
+* The model tracks the number of new clinical infections (all infections, for influenza) scaled by a reporting rate;
+* this variable can be used to fit reported case data

 Implementation:
-* Tests show the current model code is fast (median 20-25ms, depending on platform and running processes) and has a hight degree of accuracy.
+* Tests show the current model code is fast (median run 20-25ms, depending on platform and running processes) and has a hight degree of accuracy.
 * Further implementation may involve use of c++ numerical libraries; but requires more compact and more error-prone formulation